zammad/zammad-admin-documentation/manage/users/index.rst

    in different places in Zammad (e.g. as ticket customer, in conditions in triggers and schedulers).

-   What's the difference between disabling and deleting a user?
+   What's the difference between deactivating and deleting a user?

    1. There is no way to restore a deleted user;
       inactive users can be reactivated at any time.